 Once the calculator has assessed all the indicators, it produces the final transparency value and automatically generates a Transparency Map for each news item, which is accessible to any user.

 Of the eight Indicators of Editorial Transparency, Público has assigned the heaviest weighting in the final transparency value to Sources: 20%.
-The publication of the Media’s editorial policy, the editorial Motive for publishing the article and the Author contribute another 15%, respectively.
-The Context documents, publication Dates and Support Documents each contribute 10%, and the Place of writing, 5% of the total value.
+The publication of the Media’s editorial policy and the editorial Motive for publishing the article contribute another 15%, respectively.
+The Context documents, publication Dates, Author and Support Documents each contribute 10%, and the Place of writing, 10% of the total value.
 Thus, the final assessment and Transparency Map of each piece of information depend on these parameters:

 - Sources: we consider that this element should have the greatest weighting in the traceability value of a piece of information in our calculator: up to 20%.
 A great deal of thought has also been given to classifying the sources in terms of transparency, and how to assign them different weightings.
 In the end, the Source categories established by Público are: Person, Institution or Organization, Other Media/Agencies, Unnamed sources with names and Anonymous sources.

 - Author: This refers to the name of the professional who signs the news item, whose experience and professionalism gives credit to his name.
 This can contribute up to 10% of the total transparency value, depending on whether the full name is given, if it is signed only with initials, or if the signature is generic (‘Newsroom’ or ‘Público’).

 - Motive: This refers to the reasons why the media decides to use this piece of information.
 In the case of Público, the reasons may be: informative news, because it is connected to one of the priority editorial subjects of the publication, or it is trending in social media networks.
 Similarly, it must take into account if it is sponsored content.
 This indicator contributes 15% to the final assessment, regardless of the motive chosen.